jmr-enola/agile-final-project/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: User Story
+name: ISSUE_TEMPLATE
-about: Template for creating user stories.
+about: Template for raising an isse and creating a user story.
 title: ''
 labels: ''
 assignees: ''